Article updated on April 20, 2022

 Slightly twisted by hand to make the fibre stronger, the threads are formed, washed and hung to dry.
 Softer and clearer in colour, the shiny silk threads are ivory and a trained eye is required to distinguish the slight colour differences that may affect the dyeing.

 It is now time to choose a pattern and a size for the fabric to be made.
 In the next station, the silk is arranged on a wooden frame and the pattern takes shape with colourful pieces of plastics.
 Patrick explains the process: “It is not uncommon to work for eight months wrapping the same piece.
 Different colours of plastics are used and once the wrapping is completed, the frame will be soaked in a colour bath to be dyed.
-Based on the colour to be obtained on the silk, a specific colour of wrappers will be unknotted, and the frame will be dyed again, and so on and so forth until the appropriate colours are obtained reproducing the original pattern in colours.”
-Having done a dyeing workshop, I interject surprised: “but the silk is not woven yet”.
+Based on the colour to be obtained on the silk, a specific colour of wrappers will be unknotted, and the frame will be dyed again, and so on and so forth until the appropriate colours are obtained reproducing the original pattern.”
+After our little experience of a dyeing workshop, I interject surprised: “but the silk is not woven yet”.
 Indeed, this is the next step: from the wooden frame, the thread is spun again and brought to the loom.
 The loom is set up for the exact same size of fabric so that the thread is woven and the colours fall in place to create the chosen pattern.
 I am merely puzzled at the extreme accuracy and dedication that are required to achieve what connoisseurs call ikat.

 - To buy unique silk pieces from Golden Silk Pheach or inquire about visits, refer to their website.
-If you are not visiting their facility, Sophea, Patrick, and their team will be able to advise you and guide you by email.

 - For more articles about the weaving traditions in Cambodia and Laos, refer to: